 Contacts in Splio are subscribed to lists you can use to filter them.
 To do so, use the "Memberships" condition from the criteria panel, as in the image below.

 Lists can be accessed through DATA > Lists.

 You can send automatic emails aimed at specific filters based when a specific event occurred in the past or in the future (the choice depends on the event).

 This may be useful when creating reminders or reactivation campaigns.

 You can also refer to a future period.
-You will find these option in Loyalty conditions dealing with expiration dates:
+You will find these options in Loyalty conditions when dealing with card expiration dates for example.